LIVE MORE LIFE, BE MORE iIrish

 By John O’Brien, Jr.

 You know Melissa Fitzgerald.
 Your mind immediately snaps to The West Wing when you see her face.
-The West Wing veteran, and now, Director, Advancing Justice, lives a life of passion and persuasion, whether on the West Wing stage as Carol Fitzpatrick, or on the world stage, fighting for justice for our veterans.
+The West Wing veteran, and now, Director, of Advancing Justice, lives a life of passion and persuasion, whether on the West Wing stage as Carol Fitzpatrick or on the world stage, fighting for justice for our veterans.

 When did you know that you were Irish?